RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ##### Testing for undefined in the match criteria

 Testing for undefined is another common test that you may want to perform.
+This would typically be done when you want to test whether some state value has been set.
 The specification is similar to testing for null:

 ```text